 Amongst my many roles, I am secretary-treasurer and trustee for Te Pākira Marae, as well as treasurer and trustee for both Rahui Land Trust and Whakarewarewa Village Charitable Trust.
 I am also the chair of Tūhourangi Ngāti Wāhiao Kapa Haka and have a shared role in charge of finances for TTA.

-In the two terms that I have served on Tūhourangi Tribal Authority I have led the Te Whare Korero o Tūhourangi cultural sub-committee, successfully securing funding over the past four years to run wānanga and Tūhourangi ahurei to develop the cultural capacity of our hapu.
-These included reciprocal wānanga with Ngāi Tūhoe and attendance at the Crown Pardon of Rua Kenana, hosting Ngāti Awa ki Tāmaki Makaurau, wānanga for rangatahi and organised and coordinated by our own rangatahi.
+I lead the Te Whare Korero o Tūhourangi cultural sub-committee, successfully securing funding over the past four years to run wānanga and Tūhourangi ahurei to develop the cultural capacity of our hapū. to date these have included reciprocal wānanga with Ngāi Tūhoe and attendance at the Crown Pardon of Rua Kenana, hosting Ngāti Awa ki Tāmaki Makaurau, and wānanga for rangatahi.

-I have also been one of the three representatives on Te Pumautanga o Te Arawa during my term and am also the TTA representative on the board of Te Arawa River Iwi Trust.
+I am also one of the three representatives on Te Pumautanga o Te Arawa and am the TTA representative on the board of Te Arawa River Iwi Trust.

-I look forward to giving of myself to my hapū once again as I now have more time available to participate in the very important development and growth of Tūhourangi te iwi.
+It is my pleasure to give of myself to my hapū, participating in the very important development and growth of Tūhourangi te iwi.